Jacksonville, Alabama

 Jacksonville is a city in Calhoun County, Alabama, United States.
-As of the 2010 census the population was 12,548, which is a 49% increase since 2000.
+As of the 2020 census the population was 14,385, which is a 14.6% increase since 2010 and a 71.2% increase since 2000.
 It is included in the Anniston-Oxford Metropolitan Statistical Area.
 The city is home to Jacksonville State University, which is a center of commerce and one of the largest employers in the area.